aarmey/CV/Biosketch.md

 NIH U01-AI148119  \hfill  12/18/2019 – 11/30/2024
 Mapping the effector response space of antibody combinations
 We are extending a binding model for IgG-effector cell interaction to predict the effects of antibody combinations.
-With that, we will evaluate whether complex mixtures of antibodies have distinct properties from any single species.
+With that, we will evaluate whether complex mixtures of antibodies have distinct properties from their individual constituents.

 Role: Co-PI